 BBCPA Memory Bank Project

-We are trying to do something rather different by giving retired staff the opportunity to write their part of the unofficial history of the BBC.
+We are trying to do something rather different by giving longstanding and retired staff the opportunity to write their part of the unofficial history of the BBC.

 Not everyone is familiar with creating web pages so we have commissioned a special form for you to fill in.
 When you decide to publish your memories the software automatically creates the web pages for you.
 The finished web pages look like Wikipedia pages with which you may already be familiar.
 We have designed the form so that you can fill in as little or as much as you like at any one time.
 As long as you save the form you will be able to come back to it at any later date or time and just carry on where you left off.